-Rabbi Avishur joined us from Prizmah: Center for Jewish Day Schools and the YU School Partnership, where he served as a senior consultant and leadership coach to schools and school leaders across North America.
-In this role, he has gained both experience in the field as well as a deep understanding of what works and what doesn’t work in Jewish schools.
+Rabbi Avishur joined us from Prizmah: Center for Jewish Day Schools and the YU School Partnership, where he served as a senior director and leadership coach to schools and school leaders across North America.
+In that role, he gained both experience in the field as well as a deep understanding of what works and what doesn’t work in Jewish schools.

 Rabbi Avishur began his career as a high school math and science teacher in the Mesivta of Greater Los Angeles.
 He then served as a school administrator at schools in Texas and Michigan.
 Rabbi Avishur led a variety of school improvement initiatives, including revising assessment practices to enhance student learning, creating a teacher mentoring program, improving both instruction and learning and enhancing school culture.

-In all of his positions, Rabbi Avishur was known for the deep connections he formed with students, the care with which he included parents in their children’s education, and for setting high expectations and helping students and teachers achieve them.
+In all of his positions, Rabbi Avishur has been known for the deep connections he forms with students, the care with which he includes parents in their children’s education, and for setting high expectations and helping students and teachers achieve them.

 Rabbi Avishur is a graduate of Brandeis University and the University of Cambridge in England as well as a musmach of Dayan Ephraim Greenblatt, zt”l.
 He did postgraduate work in Near Eastern languages and cultures at UCLA and is currently in the dissertation phase of the doctoral program in educational leadership at Yeshiva University.